slideshow Home About Us For the Public MamaSana.org

 Home

-Infant mortality is the death of a baby within its first year of life.
-Infant mortality rates are the number of infant deaths for every 1,000 live births within a given timeframe (usually a year).
+Infant mortality is the death of a baby before its first birthday.
+Infant mortality rates are the number of infant deaths for every 1,000 live births within a given time frame (usually a year).
+Infant mortality is thought to be a social problem with medical consequences and is often considered a measure of the general health of a community.

 Resources to Reduce the Risks of Infant Mortality

-The North Carolina Healthy Start Foundation is dedicated to reducing infant death and illness and to improving the health of women and young children in North Carolina.
+The North Carolina Healthy Start Foundation is dedicated to eliminating preventable infant death and illness in North Carolina.

-To that end, we produce and distribute pre-pregnancy, pregnancy, and post-pregnancy public education materials that teach women and families how to increase their chances of having a healthy pregnancy and how to reduce the risks of infant death and illness.
-We also host a Web site For the Public that is full of tips and resources on pre-conception, pregnancy, and parenting topics.
+To that end, we have developed pre-pregnancy, pregnancy, and post-pregnancy public education materials that teach women and families how to increase their chances of being healthy and having a healthy pregnancy, and how to reduce the risks of infant death and illness.

 To read more about what we do and how you can help by volunteering or donating, please visit the About Us section of this Web site.